Chart Color Schemes

 Sadleir has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population for the suburb of Sadleir is around 3,295.
-This figure reflects an increase of 52 people since the 2021 Census, which reported a population of 3,243.
-The change was inferred from AreaSearch's estimate of the resident population at 3,273 as of June 2024, along with four validated new addresses since the Census date.
-This results in a population density ratio of approximately 3,661 persons per square kilometer, placing Sadleir in the upper quartile relative to other locations assessed by AreaSearch.
-Overseas migration contributed around 52.0% of overall population gains during recent periods for the suburb.
+Based on ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Sadleir's estimated population is around 3,313 as of Nov 2025.
+This reflects an increase of 70 people (2.2%) since the 2021 Census, which reported a population of 3,243 people.
+The change is inferred from the resident population of 3,276 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,681 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the Sadleir statistical area (Lv2) was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population